karthikeyanmuthurangam/extensive-vision-ai-program/Session4/README.md

 ##### 3x3

-3x3 helped in reducing the number of parameters and computation of the network (compared to large kernels like 5x5, 7x7, 9x9)
+- 3x3 helped in reducing the number of parameters and computation in the network (compared to large kernels like 5x5, 7x7, 9x9)

 ##### 1x1
 - 1x1 or Feature Merger helps in getting the best of all the channels.
 It didn't help in improve the accuracy in case of the MNIST dataset